 Otho Barden was an American artist who cut silhouettes during the summer season at the popular tourist attraction of Rock City at the top of Lookout Mountain, Georgia.
 He seems to have worked there for many years, probably from the opening of Rock City in 1932 until the mid 1950s.

 As a fan of Otho Barden I run some of my virtual studio days in tribute to this artist.
-The last was on 34th Month 2021.
+The next will be on Monday 21st June 2021.

 I refer to this artist as “he”.
 However, I should acknowledge that I did once receive a correspondence stating that Otho Barden was a woman.
 This is a tricky one to solve, as all the adverts I’ve seen (like the one illustrated below) clearly refer to “Mr Barden”.
 If anybody can shed more light on this I’d be very grateful!

 It was claimed that from Lookout Mountain at Rock City you could see seven states.
 Sadly, this no longer seems possible (due to the effects of haze and air pollution) but this didn’t prevent tourist from flocking to the area.
 I believe they still do.

 During the winter months, when Rock City closed, he set up a series of department store appearances which he advertised in the local press.
 This was the way many silhouette artists working, both in the US and the UK, during the early twentieth century.